 Best Paper Awards

-The DSTC gives two papers awards, the Best Paper Award and the IEEE Data Storage Best Student Paper Award of the IEEE Data Storage Technical Committee.
+The DSTC gives two papers awards, the Best Paper Award of the IEEE Data Storage Technical Committee and the Best Student Paper Award of the IEEE Data Storage Technical Committee.

 2014 Paper Awards

 - IEEE Data Storage Best Paper Award for 2014

 Awardee: Chao Tian

 Paper: “Characterizing the Rate Region of the (4, 3, 3) Exact-Repair Regenerating Codes,” IEEE Journal on Selected Areas in Communications, Vol. 32, No. 5, May 2014.
 IEEEXplore